67-272-Q/Lab11-ChoretrackerAPI/README.md

   end
   ```

 5. You have probably noticed that Swagger Docs is showing much more information than what we specified in the serializer.
-For example, when we try to get the information of one child, we see additional attributes such as created_on.
+For example, when we try to get the information of one child, we see additional attributes such as `created_on`.
 The reason for this is that we are not actually calling the serializers on our objects.
-Go to the children_controller and change the show action so that it looks like following.
+Go to the `children_controller` and change the show action so that it looks like following.
 Make this similar change in all other children_controller actions (index, create, update) that render JSON objects.
 Check Swagger Docs to verify that it worked.

   ```ruby
   def show